Bederev v Ireland: Holding of the Supreme Court

 The seven judge panel of the Supreme Court unanimously overturned the decision of the COA and restored the order of the High Court.
-Charlton J who delivered the judgement held that: "In the Act of 1977, it is clear that the entire enactment, as to the preamble, the individual sections and the schedule setting out the drugs then controlled, should be read as a whole in order to determine the principles upon which any new drug might be added by the government to the list passed as part of the legislation in 1977.
+Charleton J who delivered the judgement held that: "In the Act of 1977, it is clear that the entire enactment, as to the preamble, the individual sections and the schedule setting out the drugs then controlled, should be read as a whole in order to determine the principles upon which any new drug might be added by the government to the list passed as part of the legislation in 1977.
 The entire text should also be searched to find the boundaries to the power to add new substances.
 Central to the guidance given to Government by the Act of 1977 is the schedule of drugs appended to the legislation.
 Both the drugs individually set out in particular sections within the legislation and the schedule, which is part thereof, describe and delimit the kind of drugs needing control.
 Only such drugs, those dangerous to human health and subject to abuse actually or potentially, may be added.
 Any such addition is subject to scrutiny by the Oireachtas through the mechanism in the Act enabling the legislature to annul any such delegated legislative authority."